rubennoro/husky_wks/README.md

 To Use:

-1. Create a ros2 workspace and add this folder to your_workspace/src directory
-2. Run: colcon build
+1. Run: colcon build
-3. Run: source install/setup.bash
+2. Run: source install/setup.bash
 Open several terminal tabs, and source your workspace in each of them.

-4. Run: rviz2
+3. Run: rviz2
-5. Run: ros2 run husky_planner build_env_node
+4. Run: ros2 run husky_planner build_env_node
-6. Run: ros2 run husky_planner path_planner
+5. Run: ros2 run husky_planner path_planner

 build_env_node is a publishing node that publishes the environment migrated from the Matlab code to Rviz2.